 From Blockchain Consensus Back to Byzantine Consensus

 In this paper, we present the largest experiment of a blockchain system to date.
 We discuss the mainstream blockchain consensus algorithms and how the classic Byzantine consensus can be revisited in a blockchain context.

-Today, with the recent advent of blockchains, various consensus implementations were proposed to make replicas reach an agreement on the order of trans-actions updating what is often referred to as a distributed ledger.
-Very little work has however been devoted to explore its theoretical ramiﬁcations.
-As a result existing proposals are sometimes mis-understood and it is often unclear whether the problems arising during their executions are due to implementation bugs or more fundamental design issues.
+Today, with the recent advent of blockchains, various consensus implementations were proposed to make replicas reach an agreement on the order of transactions, updating what is often referred to as a distributed ledger.
+Very little work has, however, been devoted to exploring its theoretical ramiﬁcations.
+As a result, existing proposals are sometimes misunderstood, and it is often unclear whether the problems arising during their executions are due to implementation bugs or more fundamental design issues.